 In a typical year an estimated 30% of people with a bleeding disorder are enrolled in Medicaid.
 As a safety net program Medicaid covers some of the most vulnerable members of the bleeding disorders community.
-Hence, state and federal policy decisions regarding Medicaid are a top priority for NHF.
+Hence, state and federal policy decisions regarding Medicaid are a top priority for NHF’s Public Policy Department.

 As with other health care payers state Medicaid agencies work to decrease their costs while still trying to ensure that patient care is not jeopardized.
 While thirty-nine states (including DC) have expanded Medicaid since it was authorized by the Affordable Care Act, twelve have not.1 Trends in Medicaid cost control measures have largely mirrored those of commercial payers including managed care, utilization management, changes in reimbursement, and narrower provider networks.
 States have also taken advantage of federal guidance to either limit Medicaid enrollment or restrict benefits through waivers by proposing enrollment premiums, work requirements, lifetime benefit caps, and using block grants.

-Of the 76 million people, or lives, in Medicaid, 71% are in managed care.
+Of the 76 million people in Medicaid, 71% are in managed care.
 Under a managed care model, Medicaid agencies contract with private health plans or other organizations to deliver and manage a recipients’ care.
-The plan/organization pays providers a capitated, or per person, rate for services.
+The plan/organization pays providers a capitated or per person rate for services.

-While managing care from a medical benefits perspective is not of significant concern for the bleeding disorder community, capitating clotting factor therapies can negatively impact the standard of care and treatment of those affected by bleeding disorders.
-Furthermore, it can have the exact opposite effect of managing healthcare costs for a Medicaid program.
+While managing care from a medical benefits perspective is not of significant concern for the bleeding disorder community, capitating clotting factor therapies reimbursement rates can negatively impact the standard of care and treatment of those affected by bleeding disorders.
+Furthermore, it can have the exact opposite effect of managing health care costs for a Medicaid program.

 In the past, NHF, local chapters and associations, and our stakeholders, have been successful in working with states to “carve out” clotting factor from managed care programs.
 This means that clotting factor was still covered by Medicaid but paid for under the traditional fee-for-service model.
 By doing so, states remained eligible to receive a refund on the reimbursement (“federal rebate”) from manufacturers.